jshuadvd/hacks-n-notes/mental-models.md

 About placing bets for the future
 >  ‘What’s NOT going to change in the next 10 years?’
 You can build a business strategy around the things that are stable in time.
 Like predicting that people will always want lower costs and faster deliveries (Amazon).
+Focus on what’s guaranteed to be valuable rather than speculating.
+The energy we put into it today will still be paying off dividends for our customers 10 years from now.